 - 10 ounce box frozen chopped spinach, thawed and squeezed thoroughly

-- 3 ounces cream cheese, chilled and cut into little cubes or use a small measuring spoon to scoop out small amounts
+- 3 ounces cream cheese, chilled and cut into little cubes

-2. Very gently add the cream cheese to the quiche mixture and stir just a bit.
-Be very gentle so the cream cheese doesn't break apart.
+- Gently add the cream cheese to the quiche mixture and stir just a bit.
+Be very gentle so the cream cheese doesn’t break apart.
 Pour into deep dish pie shell.

-Source: My Homemade Life
+Slightly adapted from My Homemade Life